bdelbosc/nuxeo-stacks/README.md

 The intend of nuxeo stacks is to create custom environment to test and debug different Nuxeo configurations.

 Once you have selected the stack that you want to run, an isolated environment is created.
-This environment is a repository, it uses a normal docker compose file configured with volumes.
+This environment is a simple directory with: services' configurations, a docker compose file and a data sub directory containing all services' volumes.

 Again this is for testing and **NOT FOR PRODUCTION**.